 An Individual Voluntary Arrangement (IVA) is a mechanism by which to avoid bankruptcy.
 It is a legal process which gives an individual struggling with their debts protection from their creditors.

-Panos Eliades Franklin & Co can assist the debtor in formulating a proposal (the Proposal”) to their creditors to repay their debts in whole or in part.
+Panos Eliades Callender & Co can assist the debtor in formulating a proposal (the Proposal”) to their creditors to repay their debts in whole or in part.

 The Proposal must be achievable, and creditors will expect to recover a substantial amount and certainly the same, if not more, than they would if the debtor was declared bankrupt.
 Additionally, the Proposal must include certain sanctions, such as a right to bankrupt the debtor should the IVA fail.